$450 Billion Infrastructure Pipeline to Boost GCC Property Investments

 DAMAC Properties, the largest independent developer in the Middle East, is predicting that the US$452 billion of government spending on GCC infrastructure projects will begin to resonate in regional property markets within the next 12 months.

-The energy producing nations of Saudi Arabia, UAE and Qatar account for eighty per cent of the total value of investment in projects, already announced in the GCC, according to research specialists Ventures Middle East.
+The energy producing nations of Saudi Arabia, UAE and Qatar account for eighty per cent of the total value of property investment in projects, already announced in the GCC, according to research specialists Ventures Middle East.
 Spending on infrastructure has been used by GCC governments as an economic instrument to diversify oil-based economies for sustainable long-term growth.

 "Government spending on infrastructure has a multiplier effect on the overall economy.
 Major projects require an impetus of resources and skilled labour.
 The more money spent, the more skilled labour required to execute those projects, which attracts new people to the GCC countries, boosting demand for residential properties, both to rent and also to buy" said Niall Mc Loughlin, Senior Vice President DAMAC Properties.